WilliamFarland/WilliamFarland/README.md

 - 👋 Hi, I’m @WilliamFarland
 - 👀 I’m interested in ...
 Systems Programming, DevOps, Security Engineering, and Cloud Computing
 - 🌱 I’m currently learning ...
-AWS, FPGA (Altera), C++, Python
+AWS, Django, React
-- 📫 How to reach me ... wfarland@umass.edu
+- 📫 How to reach me ... william.farland@outlook.com

 <!---
 WilliamFarland/WilliamFarland is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.